 Your application form asks for an academic referee, would you accept a non-academic referee instead?

 No. We only accept academic referees, even if you have not been in education for some time.
 This is because we are interested in your academic ability.
-Not providing an academic referee will slow down your application considerably.

 Do you consider applications from candidates with degrees from countries outside the UK?